 A smart marketing tactic could be as simple as clever copywriting.
 And because of that, this TweetingBra campaign accumulated attention from women during Breast Cancer Awareness month.
 It’s a simple Tweet to remind women to complete their monthly checkups.

 Relevance and trends are the keys to effective social media marketing.
 And Eggo leverages Stranger Things’ character Eleven due to his love for Eggo.

-When crafting campaigns for social media, try to check current events and trends, and work your advertising around it.
+When crafting campaigns for social media, try to check current events and trends and work your advertising around them.

 12. Spotify’s #2018Wrapped Campaign

 Using analytics and personalization is crucial for your marketing approach.
 People want to feel valued by their favorite brands.
 And that’s why Spotify’s #2018Wrapped campaign was a success.

 They created a custom playlist for users and chose the top 100 songs they listened to from the previous year.
 This is personalization at its best!